xoxzo/xoxzo.cloudpy/README.rst

 *Explanation*

-1. In order to subsucribe DIN, you must find available unsubscribed DINs using get_din_list() method.
+1. In order to subscribe DIN, you must find available unsubscribed DINs using get_din_list() method.

 2. The you subscribe a DIN via subscribe_din() method specifying din uniq id.